jonathanhogg/flitter/docs/physics.md

 attribute.
 The attributes are otherwise the same as for `!particle`, with the added difference that `position` specifies the *current* position of the object rather than an initial value.
 Thus an `!anchor` may be arbitrarily moved around.

+While a zero-mass particle is similar to an anchor, a zero-mass particle cannot be moved once the simulation has started.
+An anchor can usefully have zero mass, for example if it is to be one side of a distance force, but should be ignored for the purposes of calculating attraction due to gravity.

 ### `!constant`